bengarrett/myip/README.md

 # clone this repo
 git clone git@github.com:bengarrett/myip.git

-# access the repo
+# access the main.go
-cd myip
+cd myip/cmd/myip

 # target and build the app for the host system
 go build